Didisimmons/Ayo-Recipes/README.md

        - Recipe time
        - Recipe category
        - Is vegetarian
-       - Recipe image_url : If the user has a link to the recipe image, they can enter it in the provided space.
+       - Recipe image_url : If the user has a link to the recipe image, they can enter it in the provided space(optional)
        -	Recipe rating

      * **Buttons** : The form includes two buttons under the input fields: "SUBMIT" and "CANCEL."
 When the submit button is pressed, the user's profile is updated with a new recipe, whereas when the cancel button is pressed, the user is redirected back to their profile page.